fadion/aria/README.md

 end
 ```

 `Switch` expressions on the other hand are more interesting.
-They can have multiple cases with multiple conditions and breaks automatically on each successfull case.
+They can have multiple cases with multiple conditions that break automatically on each successful case.
 When was the last time you didn't need to break?
+Exactly!

 ```
 let a = 5